robisim74/angular-l10n/doc/spec.md

 ```TypeScript
 export class HomeComponent extends Localization { }
 ```
+To cancel subscriptions for the params, you can call the `cancelParamSubscriptions` method into `ngOnDestroy`.

 #### <a name="3.1.4"/>3.1.4 OnPush ChangeDetectionStrategy
 _Pure pipes_ don't need to set `ChangeDetectionStrategy` to `OnPush`.
 If into your components you need to use it, you have to extend `Translation` or `Localization` class and pass `ChangeDetectorRef`: